Chatbots: After The Hype… What’s Next?

 Google Trends search for the term chatbots from 2014 – today.

-We’ve been through the Hype Cycle and now, we are ready to make real progress.
+Now in the beginning of the enlightenment phase, the world is ready to make real progress with chatbots.
 We’re moving away from a stage where everything was black and white, and we can start to examine the middle-ground.

 The overestimation and the anti-climactic era are completely normal for emerging technologies and is by no means an end to the work that is to be done with the bots.
 Companies will continue to invest heavily in chatbots, and developers will continue to improve the technology, such as Natural language Understanding (NLU), behind chatbots.